d-angelotorres/ORBIT/README.md

 - This type of minor data loss is a known challenge in real-time data collection and does not significantly impact the overall analysis.

 ---

+## 📌 Usage

+To view the dashboard:

+1. Navigate to the `view/` directory.
+2. Open `index.html` in a modern browser.
+3. Use the dropdown to switch between Week 1 and Week 2.
+4. Click on the "Interactive 3D Plot" or "Animated Trajectory" to open additional orbit visualizations.